 The law creates a new $15 billion grant program for eligible live venue operators or promoters, theatrical producers, live performing arts organization operators, museum operators, motion picture theatre operators, or talent representatives that have experienced at least a 25% drop in revenue.

 Grants are equal to the lesser of $10 million or 45% of gross earned revenue in 2019.
-Grants must be used for specified expenses such as payroll costs, rent, utilities, and personal protective equipment.
-If you receive a grant you may not apply for a new PPP loan.
+Grants must be used for specified expenses such as payroll, rent, utilities, and personal protective equipment.
+If you receive a grant, you may not apply for a new PPP loan.
+For more detailed information, visit the SBA’s SVOG web page.

 The Express Bridge Loan Pilot Program allows small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
 These loans can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing and can be term loans or used to bridge the gap while applying for a direct SBA Economic Injury Disaster Loan.
 If a small business has an urgent need for cash while waiting for decision and disbursement on Economic Injury Disaster Loan, they may qualify for an SBA Express Bridge Loan.